 “The analysis of results show that the most VSLG members were able to hire at least one person and that they are paying their employees in money (98.6%).
 In the Baseline Study, only 11% of VSLG members reported having hired an employee in the last 12 months.”

-“The impact achieved with overall funding of approximately US $2 million certainly compares favorably with multi-million dollar injections of capital that some funders have provided to microfinance institutions.”
+“The impact achieved with overall funding of approximately US $2 million certainly compares favourably with multi-million dollar injections of capital that some funders have provided to microfinance institutions.”

-Report on our work in India (2013) by microcredit ratings agency M-CRIL
+Impact report on our work in India by microcredit ratings agency M-CRIL

 “A significant development in the respondents’ contribution to family income and overall increase in confidence was observed.”

-Report on our work in India (2012) by microcredit ratings agency M-CRIL
+Survey of our work in India by microcredit ratings agency M-CRIL

 “Jobs supported by Hand in Hand India are long-lasting: more than 97% are sustained three years on from Hand in Hand’s initial support.”